An Adaptive Parallel Arc-Length Method: Acknowledgments

-\begin{remark}[Difference with parallel-in-time methods] As mentioned, the multi-level approach that is employed in this method is adopted from the idea of parallel-in-time methods.
+\begin{remark}[Difference with parallel-in-time methods] As mentioned, the multi-level approach that is employed in this method is derived from the idea of parallel-in-time methods.
 However, the fundamental difference between time integration and continuation comes from the fact that time integration methods typically compute the solution on the next time step with a certain time integration error $\mathcal{O}(\Delta t^p)$.
-Parallel-in-time methods rely on this time integration error, to mark solution intervals as converged or not and additionally updated solutions contain smaller time integration errors, and therefore sub-intervals need to be recomputed as soon as solutions previously in time have been updated.
+Parallel-in-time methods rely on this time integration error to mark solution intervals as converged or not, and additionally, updated solutions contain smaller time integration errors, so sub-intervals need to be recomputed as soon as solutions previously in time have been updated.\\

-For arc-length methods, Newton's method is applied on a system of equations that solves the arc-length constraint equation together with the discretized system $\vb{G}(\vb*{u},\lambda)=\vb*{0}$.
-Therefore, the error of the solution that is found after an arc-length increment is independent of the arc-length increment size, but solely depends on the convergence tolerance of Newton's method.
-Therefore, the end-point of an interval does not have to be updated, neither do intervals after the updated be recomputed. \end{remark}
+For arc-length methods, Newton's method is applied to a system of equations that solves the arc-length constraint equation together with the discretized system $\VEC{G}(\VEC{u},\lambda)=\VEC{0}$.
+Therefore, the error of the solution that is found after an arc-length increment is independent of the arc-length increment size but solely depends on the convergence tolerance of Newton's method.
+Therefore, the end-point of an interval does not have to be updated, nor do intervals after the update be recomputed. \RevTHREE{This implies, in principle, that parallel corrections of the arc-length steps are not needed, since the intervals already capture the structural response at the equilibrium path.
+However, the parallel corrections are still meaningful to capture the equilibrium path in desired detail, in the case where the initial step size is chosen very coarse.
+As will follow from the results section, cf. \cref{sec:APALM_results}, the parallel performance increases for fewer (hence coarser) initial intervals.}\\ \end{remark}

+\RevTHREE{ \begin{remark}[Path-dependency] The concept presented in this paper assumes path-independence of the equation to be solved, in order to assume that from a given starting point on the equilibrium path, the same end-point could be reached irrespective of the computed intervals on the path in-between the points.
+Path-dependent problems are out of the scope of this paper. \end{remark} }

-\subsection{Error measures}
+\subsection{Error Measures}